Nu Holdings's Options Frenzy: What You Need to Know

-This data can help you track the liquidity and interest for Nu Holdings's options for a given strike price.
+In terms of liquidity and interest, the mean open interest for Nu Holdings options trades today is 6309.17 with a total volume of 58,101.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Nu Holdings's whale activity within a strike price range from $7.0 to $16.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Nu Holdings's big money trades within a strike price range of $4.0 to $17.0 over the last 30 days.

 |Symbol